Southeast Wyoming Near Fort Laramie 1860

-Sitting in her dimly lit kitchen, Elijah Yancey, her would-be new caretaker’s great concern was her welfare, and rightfully so.
-Every day she looked more haggard.
-“Mrs. Hart,” he began, while rubbing his fingers across the green plaid tablecloth covering her kitchen table, “I don’t see how you can stay out here all by yourself.”
-Elijah, probably in his seventies, was an uneducated man, unassuming, but a gentle spirit.
-“With Mr. Hart dead, it’s just too dangerous for you.”
+Considering himself to be her new knight in shining armor, Elijah Yancy sits worrying about her welfare across her dimly lit kitchen.
+“Mrs. Hart,” he begins while rubbing his fingers across the green plaid tablecloth covering her table, “I don’t believe you can stay out here all by yourself.”
+Elijah, likely in his seventies, unassuming, but a gentle spirit lacks any education.
+“With Mr. Hart dead, this place is too dangerous for you.”

-Ally’s thoughts had drifted off to an earlier time when life was still normal.
-She looked over at Elijah, who looked like he wanted to say something else.
-When he didn’t, she gave him a sweet smile and apologized for not hearing what he said.
-Most people were reluctant, at least cautious, about mentioning her husband’s death.
-After all, it was only a week since his burial.
-Elijah was not most people.
-He repeated his concerns, complete with the unpleasant details of how her husband died.
+Ally’s thoughts drift back to an earlier time before life stopped being normal.
+She glances over at Elijah, who appears to want to say something else.
+When he doesn’t, she gives him a sweet smile and apologizes for not hearing what he said.
+Most people still practice reluctance, caution about mentioning her husband’s death.
+She buried him only a week ago.
+Elijah repeats his concerns, complete with the details of how her husband died.

-“Thank you, ma’am,” Elijah replied, before taking a forkful of the fresh pie.
-“That is good, Mrs. Hart, good as any cherry pie I’ve ever had.”
-Ally, an unemotional woman, did fancy herself quite a baker, but not in an uppity way.
-She simply knew it was something she did well.
-She smiled at her new guardian, accepting the compliment as she sat the tin cup of coffee in front of him.
+Ally, an unpretentious woman with light brown hair, fancies herself quite a baker, but not in an uppity way.
+She bakes well, decidedly well, but she is no braggart.
+She smiles at her new guardian, accepting the compliment as she sits the tin cup of coffee in front of him.

-Sam had been happy to discuss the weather, the cattle, how much he enjoyed a meal she had cooked.
-A discussion about painting the house could keep him interested all evening.
+Sam reveled in discussing the weather, the cattle, how much he fancied a meal she cooked.
+A discussion about painting the house kept him interested all evening.
 How long would it take, what color should they paint the shutters?
 If they ever got any shutters.
 Those talks bored Ally.
-She could no longer even feign interest.
-Once she had enjoyed talking about having a family, what it would be like to have kids running around.
-However, attempting to have children had been unsuccessful.
-Everything interesting to her: taking a trip, a more delightful home, visiting a real town – were merely dreams.
+She stopped feigning interest.
+Once, she enjoyed talking about having a family, what life would be like with kids running around.
+However, having children failed.
+Children and all dreams were far out of her reach.

-Sam had brought her out here years earlier.
-Even to the day he died, he had dreams of raising large herds of cattle, of becoming a success.
-Yet, the dreams had never really materialized.
-The years, for the most part, had been only marginally successful.
-Off and on, there had been some Indian trouble; not much, no killing, just a few stolen cows.
-Two dry summers and one brutally cold and snow-filled winter killed off several head of their stock.
-Still, Sam had never given up; he could always find reasons for optimism.
+Sam brought her out here years earlier.
+Right to the day he died, he dreamed of raising massive herds of cattle, of becoming a celebrated cattleman.
+Yet, the dreams never materialized.
+The years were only marginally successful.
+Occasionally, they faced some Indian trouble; not much, no killings, only a few stolen cows.
+Two dry summers and one bone-chilling snow-filled winter killed off several head of their stock.
+Still, Sam never gave up; he always found reasons for optimism.